airbytehq/airbyte/docs/examples/slack-history.md

 docker-compose up
 ```

-If you run into any problems, feel free to check out our more extensive [getting started](https://docs.airbyte.io/faq/getting-started) for more help.
+If you run into any problems, feel free to check out our more extensive [Getting Started FAQ](https://discuss.airbyte.io/c/faq/15) for help.

 Once you see an Airbyte banner, the UI is ready to go at [http://localhost:8000/](http://localhost:8000/).
 Once you have set your user preferences, you will be brought to a page that asks you to set up a source.
 In the next step, we'll go over how to do that.